Tutorial

 The best thing about SWE-ReX is that you can switch between deployments without any changes to your code!

-We will simply use the same run_some_stuff
+We will simply use the same run_some_stuff function but change the deployment to a DockerDeployment:

 from swerex.deployment.docker import DockerDeployment